Eco Housing

 Vaulted houses are very easy to build yourself and made with inexpensive materials like straw or bamboo that grow in a year time.
 There are multiple possibilities of size and shapes as well solar heating optimalisation.

-Plan of a 80m2 vaulted house and a modular solar heated system
+Plan of a 100m2 vaulted house in Morocco

 PDF plans : how to built a provisional vaulted house of 20m2 for 450€